isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

         ![](../assets/offer_text_content.png)

 ## Add eligibility rules and constraints {#eligibility}

+>[!CONTEXTUALHELP]
+>id="od_offer_constraints"
+>title="About offer constraints"
+>abstract="With constraints, you can specify how the offer is prioritized and presented to the user compared to other offers."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_eligibility"
+>title="About offer eligibility"
+>abstract="In this section, you can use decision rules to determine which users are eligible to the offer."
+>additional-url="https://experienceleague.adobe.com/docs/offer-decisioning/using/managing-offers-in-the-offer-library/creating-decision-rules.html" text="Create decision rules"
+>additional-url="https://video.tv.adobe.com/v/329373" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_priority"
+>title="About offer priority"
+>abstract="In this field, you can specify priority settings for the offer.
+Priority is a number used to rank offers that meet all constraints such as eligibility, dates, and capping."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

+>[!CONTEXTUALHELP]
+>id="od_offer_globalcap"
+>title="About offer capping"
+>abstract="In this field, you can specify how many times the offer can be presented across all users."
+>additional-url="https://video.tv.adobe.com/v/329375" text="Watch demo video"

 Eligibility rules and constrains allow you to define the conditions under which an offer will be displayed.